loading...

 This training will provide participants clinical knowledge and tools to:

 b).
-Define key terms related to suicidality.
+After completing this training, participants will be able to define key terms related to suicidality.

 e).
-Apply clinical judgment to formulate risk.
+After completing this training, participants will be able to apply clinical judgment to formulate risk.

 g).
-Brief overview of evidence-based treatment options.
+After completing this training, participants will have a brief overview of evidence-based treatment options.

 Target Audience: